ThatCooperLewis/geocities-portfolio/README.md

 # Geocities Portfolio

-Created with shame using GPT Codex.
+Created ~~with immense shame~~ with love, using GPT Codex.

 I haven't looked in `main.js` even once, but I assume it's a nightmare.

 ## Preview locally
 Open `index.html` in any browser.
 We don't `npm` around here.